devopsx/action-torrent/README.md

 ### Local

-Files are searched locally, torrents are generated for them, and then everything is uploaded together.
+Files are searched locally, torrents are generated for them, and then everything is released together.

 Example